qualisys/Real-Time-Protocol-Documentation/index.md

 To ensure that a particular client will work with all future releases of QTM, the client only needs to send the `Version` command to the QTM RT server when connecting to it.

-At the end of this document (in section 6.10.1 on page 77), there is a list of the changes that have been made to the protocol between different versions.
+At the end of this document there is a [list of the changes](#changelog) that have been made to the protocol between different versions.

 ### Open sound control

 Version 1.6 and later of the QTM RT server protocol supports the *OSC (Open Sound Control)* protocol over UDP.
 Connecting to the RT server when using OSC, differs from the standard version of the RT protocol.
-See 6.1.
+See [Connecting](#connecting).

 ## Overview